Caryndcarter/secondOpinion/README.md

 * [jQuery](https://jquery.com/)

 ### App Functionality
 The user, aka the patient, will create an account to login to view the dashboard.
 The user will be required to input their diagnosis and current doctor upon entering the dashboard.
-Upon submission of their diagnosis and current doctor, the app will do an ajax call to check the current doctor's rating and pick a similar or better rating from the list of available doctors and sends the results to the dashboard.
+Once they have submitted their diagnosis and current doctor, the app will do an ajax call to check the current doctor's rating and pick a similar or better rating from the list of available doctors and sends the results to the dashboard.
 The patient will then have the information available to make an appointment with the suggested doctor.

 ### How to use